 Quality Score can also be a helpful warning signal when there are particular ad groups or campaigns in a PPC account that need to be optimized; as a rule of thumb, the better your QS, the better your ads perform.

-Quality Score is comprised of several things, such as expected clickthrough rate, ad relevance, and landing page experience.
+QS is comprised of several things, such as expected clickthrough rate, ad relevance, and landing page experience.
 Whenever your ad competes in an auction, Google evaluates these factors.
-Your Quality Score is then combined with your maximum cost-per-click bid to determine your Ad Rank.
+Your score is then combined with your maximum cost-per-click bid to establish your Ad Rank.
 Ad Rank determines where/when an ad appears in the search results.

-To improve ad position for a given keyword, advertisers are presented with two options: increase the maximum cost-per-click bid, or improve the Quality Score of the keyword.
+To improve ad position for a given keyword, advertisers are presented with two options: increase the maximum cost-per-click bid, or improve the QS of the keyword.

-In Google Ads, Quality Scores for each keyword can easily be viewed.
-After logging into an account and navigating to the keywords tab, hover over the white speech bubble in the status column of your keyword.
+In Google Ads, the QS for each keyword can easily be viewed.
+After logging into an account and navigating to the keywords tab, hover over the eligibility text (eligible, not eligible, limited) in the status column of your keyword.

 Quality Score is a reflection of the health of your campaigns and influences overall account performance.
-PPC managers looking to rank in the top positions in the search results while not paying a premium should focus on achieving high Quality Scores.
+PPC managers looking to rank in the top positions in the search results while not paying a premium should focus on achieving a higher QS.

-- Actual cost per click (CPC): Higher Quality Scores allow you to bid for top positions, so achieving a high QS can help stretch your PPC budget.
+- Actual cost per click (CPC): Higher QS allows you to bid for top positions, so achieving a high QS can help stretch your PPC budget.